 If you have questions about when to cite or just need a refresher, we encourage you to do the quick Plagiarism Tutorial.
 Plagiarism is a form of academic misconduct and it's always better to be safe than sorry!

-Sidenote: If you're interested in using any of the image files in our Digital Archives, see the incredibly helpful guide on Fair Use and Creative Commons for Images (*with thanks to Michele Jennings).
+Sidenote: If you're interested in using any of the image files in our Digital Archives, art librarian Michele Jennings has created an incredibly helpful guide on Fair Use and Creative Commons for Images.

 For the most part, whichever style guide you are using to cite your research will provide guidelines on how to cite archival and special collections materials.